sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/powershell/search.md

 }
 ```

-This example searches your IdentityNow tenant for all identities and sorts them by their `displayName` in descending order.
+This example searches your Identity Security Cloud tenant for all identities and sorts them by their `displayName` in descending order.
 The search returns a maximum of 150000 records (the `Limit`) and 5000 records per page (the `Increment`).

 To paginate the search results, you can specify these parameters: